 Director Attendance at Annual Meetings

 The Company does not have a formal policy with respect to director attendance at annual stockholder meetings.
+In 2016, all members of the Board were in attendance at the annual meeting.

 NYSE Corporate Governance Matters